GeekatplayStudio/ComfyUI-Text2Speech/README.md

 ## Usage

-- Use the `HttpTTSToAudio` node in ComfyUI under `Audio/TTS`.
+- Use the `HttpTTSToAudio` node in ComfyUI under `Audio/TTS` to generate speech from text or a text file.
+- Use the `TTSServerStatus` node to check if the server is running.
-- Input text, language, and server URL.
+- Input text, optional text file path, language, and server URL.
-- Output is the path to the generated audio file.
+- Output is the path to the generated MP3 audio file.

 ## Workflow